TechWithTy/deal-scale/_docs/_debug/deferred_third_parties_debug.md

 ## Issues Encountered
 1. **Undefined Environment Variables**: `NEXT_PUBLIC_*` vars were not loading in client-side code, causing scripts to not initialize.
 2. **Deferral Logic Not Triggering**: Scripts were not loading even after page load or user interaction due to deferral issues.
 3. **Inconsistent Loading**: Env vars loaded sometimes but glitchy, leading to unreliable script injection.
+Sometimes the API returns "No providers configured" when vars are undefined, indicating server-side loading issues.

 ## Root Causes
 - **Env Vars Not Set**: Initially, vars were missing from `.env` file.